Kennedy Krieger Institute: Kennedy Krieger High School (KKHS)

 The Kennedy Krieger High School is a special education day program on the Greenspring campus in Baltimore, serving more than 200 students aged 14–21.
 The children come from many Maryland school districts, the District of Columbia and from neighboring states to enroll in either 10 or 11 month programs.
 Industry training and work-based learning is emphasized for all students, who can graduate with either a Maryland high school diploma or a certificate of completion.

 Kennedy Krieger School LEAP Program

 The Kennedy Krieger School LEAP Program (Life skills and Education for Students with Autism and other Pervasive Behavioral Challenges) serves students with severe autism in a 12-month day program.
-LEAP consists of 65 students in 10 different classrooms and it has a supportive 1:1 staff to student ratio.
+LEAP consists of a maximum of 65 students in 9 different classrooms and has a 1:1 staff to student ratio.

-Montgomery County campus
+Powder Mill campus

-The Montgomery County campus of Kennedy Krieger School opened in 2007 and primarily serves students with autism spectrum disorders.
+The Powder Mill campus of Kennedy Krieger School opened in 2007 at the request of Montgomery County Public Schools and later relocated to neighboring Prince George’s County.
+It primarily serves students with autism spectrum disorders.
 Students in grades 3-8 are on a high school diploma track, while students aged 11–21 can work towards a certificate of completion.

+Southern Maryland campus

+The Southern Maryland campus of Kennedy Krieger School opened in autumn 2023 in California, Maryland.
+It serves students in grades K-8 who are working toward a high school diploma and students aged 5–21 who are seeking a certificate of completion.

+It is a nonpublic special education day program that operates on an 11-month program schedule.